 And then… they don’t do anything further.

-These are all common reasons why people don’t invest in real estate, even though the evidence of property as an asset class that grows in value is overwhelmingly positive.
+These are all common reasons why people don’t invest in real estate, even though we’re experiencing a property boom at present.

-However, there is one primary reason why people don’t take the plunge…
+However, I’ve found that there is one primary reason why people don’t take the plunge…